Bilingual Education

 California CTC Requirements

-- In-process or existing California teaching credential
+- Concurrent enrollment in teacher preparation program or an existing California teaching credential is required

 - Language competency exam - CSET Language 3